10 Non-Negotiable Cell Phone Rules for Kids every parent should know

 10. Experience and Experiment:

-Phone is a tool and a gateway to the world.
+A phone is a tool and a gateway to the world.
 Use it that way.
 Be curious enough to look stuff up.
 Don’t just accept everything people tell you.
 Think for yourself and use the phone to Google answers to questions.
 Play games that are fun and games that stimulate your mind.
 Use the phone to empower yourself with information.
 Be a responsible part of society and the world you live in.

 *These are my rules but please feel free to use and adapt as you wish.